-When selected, this feature will display the time of day on the touch screen when the system is turned off.
+When selected, this feature will display the time of day on the touch screen when the radio is turned off.
 Proceed as follows to change the current setting:

-- 1. Turn on the multimedia system. - 2.
-Touch the screen where the time is displayed.
-The clock setting menu will appear on the screen. - 3.
-When this feature is on, a check mark will appear in the box next to the words "Show Time if Radio is Off."
+2. Touch the screen where the time is displayed.
+The clock setting menu will appear on the screen.

+3. When this feature is on, a check mark will appear in the box next to the words "Show Time if Radio is Off."
 Touch the screen where the words "Show Time if Radio is Off" are displayed to change the current setting.